smlum/scription/README.md

 * Highlight words as the audio plays
 * Control audio playback by clicking words in the text
-* Allow you to highlight quotes and export them to a csv
 * Bring love and joy to the transcription process ❤️

-Other useful stuff:
+And some other useful stuff:

 * Seperate speech by speakers
 * Highlight low confidence words
 * Skip back and forth in audio with keyboard shortcuts
+* Allow you to highlight quotes and export them to a csv

 ## How to use